-As stipulated in Article 47, the MSC consists of “the Chiefs of Staff of the permanent members of the Security Council or their representatives.”
-Each of the Permanent Five (P5) member states has designated its senior military adviser, assigned to its respective mission to the UN, as its designated representative to the MSC.
+As stipulated in Article 47, the Military Staff Committee consists of “the Chiefs of Staff of the permanent members of the Security Council or their representatives.”

-The MSC consists of the Chiefs of Staff from the Security Council's five permanent members: China, France, Russia, the UK and the U.S. Responsibility is delegated to the Heads of Delegations (P-5 Military Advisers).
+The Committee consists of the Chiefs of Staff from the Security Council's five permanent members: China, France, Russia, the UK and the U.S. Responsibility is delegated to the Heads of Military Delegations (P-5 Military Advisers).
 Each delegation has a representative from each of the three Armed Services.

-The Chairman acts as Presiding Officer of the MSC, and as liaison between the Committee and the Secretary-General.
+The Chairman acts as Presiding Officer of the Committee, and as liaison between the Committee and the Secretary-General.

 The Chairmanship rotates monthly among the P5 Military Advisers in English alphabetical order of the names of their countries.

-The MSC Secretariat consists of the Principal Secretary/Liaison Officer and an administrative assistant.
-The Principal Secretary acts as Liaison Officer between the Committee and the Office of the Secretary-General.
+The Military Staff Committee Secretariat consists of the Principal Secretary and Liaison Officer and an Administrative Assistant.
+The Principal Secretary acts as Liaison Officer between the Committee and the Office of the Secretary-General and wider UN Secretariat.

-The Principal Secretary/Liaison Officer, currently retired Colonel Vadim Pivovar (Russian), rotates among the Members every five years as noted in MS/2130, dated 16 July 1981.
+The post of the Principal Secretary and Liaison Officer rotates among the Members of the Committee every five years as noted in MS/2130, dated 16 July 1981.
 The Administrative Assistant is appointed from the UN Secretariat.

-The Secretariat is responsible for organizing all meetings of the MSC, managing MSC documentation and serving as a liaison among the Permanent Five Members, and lately, the elected ten Members of the Security Council.
+The Secretariat is responsible for organizing all meetings of the Committee, managing documentation and serving as a liaison among the Permanent Five Members, and lately, the elected ten Members of the Security Council.